Wish You Were Here (musical): Act II

 The act opens the evening after the beauty contest with the camp sitting around a campfire ("Where Did the Night Go? - Reprise").
-Fay returns to tell Pinky that Teddy won't meet him.
-She's too ashamed of the way things have gone.
+Fay returns to tell Pinky that Teddy will not meet him.
+She is too ashamed of the way things have gone.
 Teddy's been talking to her mother in New York, and Fay suspects that Herman may be back to pick Teddy up soon.
-Pinky thinks if Teddy hears them having fun, she'll come join them.
+Pinky thinks if Teddy hears them having fun, she will come to join them.
 Itchy performs a rousing number that he hopes will both draw out Teddy and win Fay back ("Don Jose").